 In fact, so much of the valley is invisible at ground zero, the locals’ joke about much of their home being underground.
-Most people here don’t visit a wine cellar to get their fermented grape juice; they pop downstairs to their own.
+Most people here don’t visit a co-op cellar to get their fermented grape juice; they pop downstairs to their own.

 Cejkotova domačija, family hosted dining delights

 The menu of sustainability here is extensive, from free electric car charging stations to milk vending machines and refilling wine bottles at local cellars.
 With nearly every village in the valley boasting its own natural spring, you can see why turning the conversation from water to wine is essential, especially after sampling a few glasses of the very palatable local Zelen grape.